Human-Singularity/gregory-ms-website/content/donations/_index.md

 ---
 <div class="col-md-6 mx-auto">

-Currently, our donations are processed through [Ko-Fi](https://ko-fi.com/gregoryms) using their Stripe integration.
-The associated Stripe account is owned by the [Lisbon Collective](https://lisboncollective.com/), which has a **Tax ID of 517 182 556**.
+Currently, our donations are processed through a non profit called [Human Singularity Network](https://human-singularity.org/) using payment processing by Stripe.
+The Human Singularity Network is registered in Portugal with the **Tax ID 517 563 363**

-You can view the donations received on the [Ko-Fi page for Gregory-MS](https://ko-fi.com/gregoryms).
-In addition to receiving donations, the Lisbon Collective covers any taxes or commissions, ensuring that 100% of the funds received help maintain the website.
+You can view the donations received on the [Transparency page for the Human Singularity Network](https://human-singularity.org/transparency/).

 For more details on donations and the costs of maintaining the website, [please read our published Annual Activities Reports](https://gregory-ms.com/annual-review/).

-We are in the process of establishing a non-profit to enhance transparency in managing the website and to secure the long-term sustainability of [GregoryAI](https://gregory-ai.com/), the generic version of this Artificial Intelligence.

 </div>